geoffstratton/ansible-auditd-redhat/README.md

 This role was developed and tested on a Mint 20.2 system using [Molecule 3](https://molecule.readthedocs.io/en/latest/) with the Docker driver and Red Hat 7 and 8 containers from [Red Hat's Container Registry](https://catalog.redhat.com/software/containers/explore).
 A simple Dockerfile and configuration are included.

-(Note that to access non-UBI packages like audit, your containers must be deployed on a Red Hat platform with a valid subscription.)
+(Note that to access non-UBI packages like audit your containers must be deployed on a Red Hat platform with a valid subscription.)

 Molecule 3 changed the default verifier to Ansible (from testinfra).
 A basic test setup for Molecule 3 is included as well.